Open books and exact symplectic cobordisms: Concatenation of open books and symplectic fibrations

-As in the proof of Theorem \ref{thm:stein-monoid} for sufficiently large constants $C,E$ the Liouville vector field $Z$ is transverse to the lower boundary $\partial_-W = M_{(\Sigma,\omega,\phi)}$ pointing inwards.
-Finally observe that $\Omega$ induces $\omega'$ on the fibres of the fibration $M' \to S^1$. \end{proof}
+As in the proof of Theorem~\ref{thm:stein-monoid} for sufficiently large constants $a,b$ the Liouville vector field $Z$ is transverse to the lower boundary $\partial_-W = M_{(\Sigma,\omega,\phi)}$ pointing inwards.
+Finally observe that $\Omega$ induces $\omega'$ on the fibers of the fibration $M' \to S^1$, which completes the proof. \end{proof}